samuelkeir98/WebCheckers/docs/DesignDoc.md

 ## Requirements

-This section describes the features of the application.

-> In this section you do not need to be exhaustive and list every story.
-Focus on top-level features from the Vision document and maybe Epics and critical Stories.
+Major requirements include sign in/sign out, starting a game, movement in game, and ending a game.
+Further enhancements required are a help menu which tells a player the moves available and spectating a game, in which a user may spectate an ongoing game.

 ### Definition of MVP
-> Provide a simple description of the Minimum Viable Product.

-A MVP of this product is a checkers game that allows a user to chose their opponent from a list of other users in a lobby.
-Once an opponent is chosen the two of you will be able to play a simple game of checkers in which you can move your pieces forward by stepping or jumping over opponents pieces.
+The Minimum Viable Product of this product is a checkers game that allows a user to choose their opponent from a list of other users in a lobby.
+Once an opponent is chosen the two players will be able to play a simple game of checkers in which they can move their pieces.
+Each move can go forward by stepping or jumping over opponents pieces.
 A game will be won once either all your or your opponents pieces are taken or either player has no more moves.

+Upon reaching the opponent end of the board, a piece can be promoted to a king in which that piece may move forward or backwards.
+A king cannot move again upon promotion.
+If a piece can jump an opponent piece, that piece must make a jump move that turn.
+If the jump results in a position where the piece may make another jump, it must do so.
+The only exception to this is if a piece jumps another piece and is promoted to a king, in which case it cannot move further.

 ### MVP Features
-> Provide a list of top-level Epics and/or Stories of the MVP.

 Player Sign-in
 Start a Game
 Movement Epic
    	Step move
     Simple Capture
     Multi Jump
     Become a King